reposit2/insulator/README.md

 In this demonstration, we calculate the DeepLIFT scores of DNA-binding sites (DBSs) of DNA-binding proteins (DBPs) in putative enhancers and promoters upstream and downstream of each transcript, taking into account the DBSs of known insulator-associated DBP CTCF (Fig. 2d and "Prediction of insulator-associated DBPs using DeepLIFT tool" in the Methods section of our paper).
 We used the same method to analyse other insulator-associated DBPs.

-Due to file size limitations on GitHub, the dataset read from the codes is available from the Zenodo repository ( ).
+Due to file size limitations on GitHub, the dataset read from the codes is available from the [Zenodo repository](https://doi.org/10.5281/zenodo.8216164).

 ### Setup
 ---